Ecclesiasticus 3:17-20.28-29; Hebrews 12:18-19.22-24; Luke 14:1.7-14

 Those who know me well know that I have a particular fondness for vampire movies, a fondness which began with the Underworld series.
 The vampire world, like ours, is divided basically between good vampires and bad ones.
 The good vampires care for humans and each other; the bad ones don’t.
 They just care for themselves.
 And, of course, just like in our world, there is always some unexpected redemption going on – some goodies turn bad and some baddies become good.

 But what I like about all this is that somehow, in the allegory of the vampire, I read more clearly the human drives and motivations, the virtues and vices, which we non-vampires usually take greater care to conceal.
 Vampires have tremendous gifts and powers and don’t need to fear the things we fear, like death for example, because they are already dead.
-Therefore they are usually more transparent than humans because they put less energy into concealing who they really are.
+Therefore they are usually more transparent than humans because they put less energy into concealing who they really.

 For us humans, concealing who we really are is generally the task of the ego which always imagines that we are more than we really are.